Kevin Locke (musician): Biography

-Born on June 23, 1954, on the Standing Rock Indian Reservation in South Dakota.
+family, later to settle in South Dakota on the Standing Rock Reservation in 1966.
 It was from his mother, Patricia Locke, his uncle Abraham End-of-Horn, mentor Joe Rock Boy, and many other elders and relatives that Kevin received training in the values, traditions and language of his native Sioux culture.

 Locke came from a distinguished family.
 His great-great-grandfather was the Dakota patriot, Little Crow.
 His great-grandmother, Mniyáta Ožáŋžaŋ Wiŋ, was a medicine woman.
 His maternal grandfather was from the White Earth Indian Reservation.
 His mother, Patricia Locke, was an activist for Indian rights and recognition.
 His great-grandfather, Bishop Charles Edward Locke, presided over the funeral of U.S. President William McKinley in Buffalo, New York in 1901.
 The Bishop had known McKinley from boyhood in Canton, Ohio.
 Although he was white, he was the president of the local branch of the NAACP and the author of Is the Negro Making Good? or, Have Fifty Years of History Vindicated the Wisdom of Abraham Lincoln in Issuing the Emancipation Proclamation?

 Locke attended the Institute of American Indian Arts in New Mexico for high school.
 He received a bachelor of science degree in Elementary Education from the University of North Dakota and earned a master's degree in educational administration from the University of South Dakota.
 He taught himself to speak Lakota, his ancestral language, as a young adult.
 Locke learned the hoop dance, which had nearly died out, from Arlo Good Bear, a Mandan Hidatsa Indian from North Dakota.

 Locke, like his mother before him, was widely-known for his work in Lakota language and cultural preservation.
+In the late 1970s he became an adherent of the Baha’i faith, which emphasizes equality and the unity of all people, concepts that fit well with the Native American hoop dances he had begun to perform.
+Soon he gave up his career as an educator in favor of educating through performance.

 When asked in 2012 about his mission in life, Locke said: "All of the people have the same impulses, spirits, and goals.
 Through my music and dance, I want to create a positive awareness of oneness of humanity."
-Locke died on September 30, 2022 at the age of 68, after an asthma attack.
+Locke died on September 30, 2022, at the age of 68, after an asthma attack.